30 Apr The magic of doing $10,000 per hour work

 What truly moves the needle?

 $10,000 per hour work is the process of identifying your highest leverage activities and committing a small amount of time to them each day.
 It’s the fast tortoise strategy on steroids.
+(It’s how Jeff Bezos became the richest man in the world).

 In reality, it’s a framework to consider a “continuum of impact.”
-If the numbers feel to big, think of the multipliers instead.
+If the numbers feel too big, think of the multipliers instead.
 If your lowest unit value work is $10/hour, what’s something that’s 10x more impactful?
 How about 1,000x more impactful?
 For instance, a CEO could write a memo for one of his large clients ($10/hr); Or they could hire an incredible Head of Sales who could bring in 100 new clients ($10,000/hr).

 (As an aside, if you’re early in your career or living in a country with a weak currency wrt to the US dollar, don’t anchor strongly on the absolute hourly rates – focus on the multipliers instead.)